Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Methodology

 \subsubsection{Fitting procedure}

-Contrary to the four hot spot parameters, the metric parameter is not continuous (a range of values) but is instead a choice of configuration.
+Contrary to the five hot-spot parameters, the metric parameter is not continuous (a range of values) but is instead categorical, i.e., a choice of a configuration.
 The treatment of this parameter is thus different from the others.
-As part of our fit strategy, we opted to individually fit the four remaining parameters of our model, namely, the inclination, the orbital radius, the initial azimuthal angle and the polarization factor, within the context of all possible ECO + Schwarzschild background metrics.
-Subsequently, we conducted a comparative analysis of the results obtained.
+As part of our fit strategy, we opted to individually fit the five (six for Kerr) remaining parameters of our model, namely, the inclination, the orbital radius, the initial azimuthal angle, the orbital velocity scaling factor and the polarization factor (plus the spin in Kerr), within the context of all possible ECO + Kerr background metrics.

-We perform the fits in two distinct steps: 1) a grid, 2) a follow-up of the $\chi^2$ gradient with fixed steps.
-For each background metric, we computed a grid of modeled data varying the orbital radius, the inclination, and the initial azimuthal angle.
-The linear polarization fraction is a simple scaling factor and can thus be applied as post-processing and does not require the use of GYOTO.
-The minimum and maximum values as the number of grid points of each parameter (including the linear polarization factor) are listed in Tab.~\ref{tab:grid}.
-For each point on the grid, the modeled observable quantities ($Q/I(t)$, $U/I(t)$, $X(t)$, $Y(t)$) are estimated from the simulated model using linear interpolation.
+We perform a classical $\chi^2$ minimization using the \texttt{scipy.least\_square} algorithm with the \textit{Trust Region Reflective} method.
+This combination is selected because it is well suited to large, bounded optimization problems, which corresponds to our situation involving five or even six parameters with clearly defined limits.
+Another important aspect of the fitting strategy is the computational cost.
+Each model evaluation requires several minutes, so a single fit typically ranges from about 2 to 12 hours, depending on the chosen metric.
+This type of algorithm is highly dependent on the initial guess.
+To reduce the risk of converging to a local minimum, we adopt as our \textit{first-guess} the point with the minimum reduced chi-square, $\chi^2_\mathrm{red}$, obtained from a preliminary grid search (see Appendix~\ref{ap:grid} for details on the grid).
 We evaluate the $\chi^2_\mathrm{red}$ as

-where $\mathrm{dof} = N-n$ is the number of degrees of freedom, $N$ being the number of data points and $n$ the number of free parameters, $x_i$ the data point $i$, $\mu_i$ the model and $\sigma_i$ the uncertainty of data point $i$.
-The grid point with minimal $\chi^2_\mathrm{red}$ is then utilized as first-guess for the \texttt{scipy.least\_square} algorithm, which also use \texttt{GYOTO} to compute the model.
+where $\mathrm{\nu} = n-k$ is the number of degrees of freedom, $n$ being the number of data points and $k$ the number of free parameters, $x_i$ the data point $i$, $\mu_i$ the model and $\sigma_i$ the uncertainty of data point $i$.
+We also compute the \textit{Bayesian Information Criterion} (BIC) as~\citep{Kass1995}

-The approach described here enables the achievement of small error bars, without the need for an extensive grid.
-This is advantageous, as such a grid would be computationally demanding to produce (one per background metric).